-Being a member of NAWL gives you, at an early stage in your career, access to career development, networking, and mentoring opportunities with women lawyers at the top of their field.
+NAWL membership as a law student gives you, at an early stage of your career, access to career development, networking, and mentoring opportunities with lawyers in many practice areas and career stages.

 Selma Moidel Smith Writing Competition

 In 1943, Selma Moidel Smith was admitted to the California Bar and that same year joined the National Association of Women Lawyers.
 Since 1899, the mission of the National Association of Women Lawyers has been to provide leadership, a collective voice, and essential resources to advance women in the legal profession and advocate for the equality of women under the law.
 To serve NAWL's mission, Selma Moidel Smith chaired or served on more than 20 different committees.
-As a testament to her service, in 1999, Selma was honored with NAWL's Lifetime of Service Award and in 2005, we created the Annual Selma Moidel Smith Law Student Writing Contest to encourage and reward original law student writing on issues concerning women and the law.
+Selma Moidel Smith also authored the 'Centennial History of NAWL' in the 1999 Summer issue of the Women Lawyers Journal.
+As a testament to her service, in 1999, Selma was honored with NAWL's Lifetime of Service Award and in 2005, we created the Annual Selma Moidel Smith Law Student Writing Competition to encourage and reward original law students' writing on issues concerning women and the law.

-Essays will be accepted from students enrolled at an ABA-accredited law school during the 2019-2020 school year.
+Essays will be accepted from students enrolled at an ABA-accredited law school.
 The essays must be the law student author’s own work and must not have been submitted for publication elsewhere.
 Papers written by students for coursework or independent study during the summer, fall, or spring semesters are eligible for submission.
 Notwithstanding the foregoing, students may incorporate professorial feedback as part of a course requirement or supervised writing project.